Caroline of Monaco’s Lawyers Appeal (again) for her Privacy

 On Wednesday this week, Prinz petitioned for the ECHR to review the German court’s 2008 decision.
 The panel of seventeen judges are expected to decide the appeal in several months.

-Tagged Germany, Hannover, Legal Matters, Media, Princess Caroline.
+Tagged Germany, House of Hanover, Legal Matters, Media, Princess Caroline of Hanover.